davidcarboni/restolino/README.md

 Why not reload in production?
 Simple: you want to be using containers, but as a minimum you should be designing for stateless, immutable nodes.
 If something needs to change in production, deploy a new build using your flavour of continuous delivery.

+### FAQ (Frequently Anticipated Questions)

+#### Why not use interfaces for request handlers?

+I've tried, but it adds complexity, doesn't add value and makes things harder.
+Why?
+Because there may or may not be a request message type and you can return any (or no) response message type.
+That means an interface would need to define generic types for a vararges parameter (ever tried that?) and return type, or make them Object, which is altogether rather too generic.

+Searching for methods with either two or three parameters, where the first two are `HttpServletRequest` and `HttpServletResponse` turns out to be simpler, cleaner and more easily understood.
+Like I said, if you're a purist this isn't the framework you're looking for.
+Try it if you like - if you can come up with an elegant, pragmatic and developer-friendly solution then send me a pull request.

 ### Is it really that cool?

 I was able to create a project from scratch and get to a running api in 10 minutes by cutting and pasting the above snippets.
 For me that's a lot faster than configuring Spring or even Jersey, not to mention the opaque confusion of debugging config.